ChadLadder/ChadLadder/README.md

-- 🔭 I’m currently working on to just lean the basics
+- 🔭 I’m currently working on to just learn the basics
 - 🌱 I’m currently learning C and basic mathematics
 - 🤔 I’m looking for help with anything, wether it be ideas, tips , etc...
 - 📫 How to reach me: aditya@3102007singh@gmail.com